PrateekKumarSingh/VSCode_Demo/README.md

      **`Install-Script Install-VSCode -Scope CurrentUser; Install-VSCode.ps1`**

 ## Why to use VSCode?
 When I have ISE!
-*   Open source! runs on Linux, Mc and Windows.
+*   Open source! runs on Linux, Mac and Windows.
 Same Scripting experience on all OS in a Hybrid environment
-*   Powershell extension for Visual studio code has been downloaded by 800,000+ times
+*   Powershell extension for Visual studio code has been downloaded by 800,000+ times, that means something!
 *   Version 1.0 has been released in May and its already very popular
 *   Powershell is not only for small tasks and quick automation fixes, and IDE makes it easy to develop complex automation projects for On Prem and Cloud technologies